leios/gpu-handbook/src/content/abstractions.md

 SyCL and Kokkos focus on loop vectorization.
 Julia is unique in that all three of these major abstractions are deeply ingrained into the ecosystem as a whole and play very nicely not only with each other, but the broader Julia ecosystem.

-If you are planning on rewriting all the code in ths book with another language, it might be a good idea to first jump to the abstraction that works well in the language you have chosen and then come back to the other sections as needed.
+If you are planning on rewriting all the code in this book with another language, it might be a good idea to first jump to the abstraction that works well in the language you have chosen and then come back to the other sections as needed.
-For now, I intend to cover things in the order that feels most intuitive for GPU computation, starting with...
+For now, I intend to cover things in the order that feels most intuitive for GPU computation in Julia, starting with...

 ### Broadcasting

 Ok.
 I get it.
-Most programmers have probebly never used broadcasting.
+Most programmers have probably never used broadcasting.
+Many have probably never heard of it before now.
 Before using Julia, I certainly hadn't.
 So let's start at the start.